 Write for Horse Rookie

 We help equestrians of all levels (especially rookies) answer common questions, make informed decisions, and have more fun with their horses.
-If you have deep knowledge on an equestrian topic, along with solid writing skills, consider submitting a guest post for our blog.
+If you’re a personal blogger with solid writing skills and deep knowledge on a horse-related topic, consider submitting a guest post for our site.

 How it Works:

 Email outreach (@) horserookie.com with the following information:

 - Brief summary of your equestrian experience and areas of expertise*

 - 3-5 Article ideas (We do not accept content previously published elsewhere.)

 *Or, you’re welcome to write a Letter to My Rookie Self.
 In that case, simply email your letter to us!